soedinglab/transannot/README.md

     sudo make install
     export PATH=$(pwd)/transannot/bin/:$PATH

-❗️ If you compile from source under macOS we recommend to install and use `gcc` instead as a compiler. gcc can be installed with Homebrew.
+❗️ If you compile from source under macOS we recommend to install and use `gcc` instead of `clang` as a compiler. gcc can be installed with Homebrew.
 Force cmake to use gcc as a compiler by running:

     CC="$(brew --prefix)/bin/gcc-10"
     CCX="$(brew --prefix)/bin/g++-10"
     cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..

 Other dependencies for the compilation from source are `zlib` and `bzip`.

 ## Input
 Possible inputs are: